Occassional Cocktails may earn compensation from purchases made after clicking links on this page. Learn more Here.

 Instructions

-- Chill shot glass and liqueurs before starting
+- (Optional) Chill shot glass and liqueurs before starting to help make better layers.

-- Pour ½ oz of Kahlua into your shot glass
+- Use the jigger to measure and pour .5 oz of Kahlua into your shot glass.

 - Enjoy!